melbinmv/market_mix_modelling/README.md

 After running `3_pipeline.py`:
 - `mmm_warehouse.duckdb` — local data warehouse (all historical data)
 - `pipeline_log.csv` — log of every pipeline run with R² and MAPE

-## What to Talk About in Interviews

-- Why adstock?
-Marketing effects don't disappear instantly — TV ads have weeks of residual impact
-- Why Hill saturation?
-Spend has diminishing returns — the 10th £1k is worth less than the 1st
-- Why OLS?
-Interpretable coefficients, fast, works well with weekly aggregated data
-- Next steps: Bayesian MMM (PyMC-Marketing) for uncertainty quantification, cross-validation